-Note 10: Retirement Plans
+Note 11: Retirement Plans

 The University's full-time academic and nonacademic personnel are covered by various retirement plans depending on their job classification and the employee's choices.
 The plans available to University personnel include a defined benefit plan, OTRS (the "Plan").
 Employees of the University Athletics Program, as OTRS members, are required to contribute to the plan at a rate established by the legislature of the State.
-For the year ended June 30, 2021, the contribution rate for the system members of 7.00 percent is applied to their total compensation.
-The local employer contribution rate due from the University was 8.55 percent for the year ended June 30, 2021.
+For the years ended June 30, 2022 and 2021, the contribution rate for the system members of 7.00 percent is applied to their total compensation.
+The local employer contribution rate due from the University was 8.55 percent for the years ended June 30, 2022 and 2021.
 The University administratively pays these expenses for the University Athletics Program.
 These costs are included with other fringe benefits.